ChatImproVR/The-Book/src/Beginner_Tutorial/setting_up_plugin_development_environment.md

 ### Using the script to launch plugins
-After building both `iteration0`'s client and server as well as the example plugins, we could launch the cube example included with ChatImproVR using:
+After building both `chatimprovr`'s client and server as well as the example plugins, we could launch the cube example included with ChatImproVR using:
 ```bash
 cimvr camera cube
 ```